-Is ASA Surgery right for you?
+Is Laser Vision Correction right for you?

-If you’re considering Advanced Surface Ablation (ASA) laser eye surgery to correct your vision, step one is determining your eligibility!
+If you’re considering Advanced Surface Ablation (ASA) eye surgery to correct your vision, step one is determining your eligibility!

 Beyond that, a clinic’s thresholds for determining your suitability for laser eye surgery vary widely from practice to practice.
-Herein lies the importance of choosing your surgeon to ensure a safe and effective operation.
+Herein lies the importance of choosing your surgeon to ensure a safe and effective operation!

 As an ophthalmologist who values one-on-one time with patients and is super-focused on safety and outcomes, my threshold for who I accept for surgery can be more conservative than other practices.
 Why?
 Because I want to ensure that you will be happy with your long-term results.